 PREPARING FOR SANTA’S VISIT

-1.Santa will telephone you just before his arrival.
+1.Santa will call you just before his arrival.
 If the contact number you’ve given Santa is for a cell phone, make sure that phone is on and being monitored.
 2.If possible, have an adult meet Santa outside before he gets to your door.
-If you’ve made arrangements for Santa to deliver gifts, those can be transferred to Santa’s bag before he rings the doorbell.
+If you’ve arranged for Santa to deliver gifts, those can be transferred to Santa’s bag before he rings the doorbell.
 If the gifts will fit in a large trash bag, they’ll fit in Santa’s bag.
 Make sure name tags are securely attached (or write the names directly on the wrapping paper).
-3.If parking is limited, please reserve a parking spot for Santa as close as possible.
+3.If parking is limited, please reserve a spot for Santa as close as possible.
 A sign saying, "Santa Parking Only" or "Reserved for Santa" adds to the fun.
 If that spot is not readily apparent, the adult who meets Santa outside can provide direction.
 4.Use the time after Santa telephones to gather the kids or guests together so they won’t miss Santa’s entrance.
 Depending on their age, it often works well to have one or more of the children actually answer the door.
 Have your cameras ready!